marceloaugusto80/electron-react-typescript-boilerplate/src/shared/readme.txt

-put scripts used by both renderer and main process here. import then like: import {something} from "@/shared/something";
+put scripts and modules used by both renderer and main process here. import then like: import {something} from "@/shared/something";